MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-overview.md

 ### 2. Add locations and provide LAN subnet information

 For this option neither Windows Location Services nor Wi-Fi are required.
-You need OneDrive for Windows version 20.161 or above installed on each commputer at the location.
+You need OneDrive for Windows version 20.161 or above installed on each computer at the location.

 You also need to add locations in the Admin Center network connectivity page or to import those from a CSV file.
 The locations added must include your office LAN subnet information.